数値データ型¶

 If an operation produces a result with more than 38 digits, the DECFLOAT value is rounded to 38-digit precision, with the least-significant digits rounded off according to the current rounding mode.
 Snowflake uses the half up rounding mode for DECFLOAT values.

-When specifying a DECFLOAT value or casting to a DECFLOAT value, avoid using numeric literals in SQL.
-If you do this, the values are interpreted as NUMBER or FLOAT values before being cast to a DECFLOAT value, which can result in range errors or loss of exactness.
-Use either string literals --- such as
+When you specify a DECFLOAT value or you cast to a DECFLOAT value, avoid using numeric literals in SQL.
+If you use numeric literals in SQL, the values are interpreted as NUMBER or FLOAT values before being cast to a DECFLOAT value, which can result in range errors or loss of exactness.
+Instead, use either string literals --- such as

 SELECT '<value>'::DECFLOAT--- or the DECFLOAT literal --- such asSELECT DECFLOAT '<value>'.When operations mix DECFLOAT values and values of other numeric types, coercion prefers the DECFLOAT values.
-For example, when adding a value of NUMBER type and DECFLOAT type, the result is a DECFLOAT value.
+For example, when you add a value of NUMBER type and DECFLOAT type, the result is a DECFLOAT value.

 Use of the DECFLOAT type might cause storage consumption to increase.